PrathmeshYP/Inventory-Management-System/README.md

 - Available stock is displayed using a Treeview table
 - All updates are saved permanently in SQLite

-##📋 Available Stock Feature

-Click “View Available Stock” button

-Opens a new window

-Displays:

-Product ID

-Product Name

-Category

-Quantity

-Price

-Data is fetched live from the database

-🎨 Dark / Light Mode
+## 🎨 Dark / Light Mode

-Toggle theme from the main dashboard
+- Toggle theme from the main dashboard

-Applies to all windows
+- Applies to all windows

-Improves usability and modern appearance
+- Improves usability and modern appearance

-Centralized theme control using theme.py
+- Centralized theme control using theme.py

-🧪 Future Enhancements
+## 🧪 Future Enhancements

 🔴 Low stock warning
 🔍 Product search & filter
 📤 Export stock report (CSV / PDF)
 🔐 Login system with roles
 📈 Graphs & analytics

 📸 Screenshots (Optional)